-For that indicator, The World Bank provides data for India from 1960 to 2017.
-The average value for India during that period was 59.14 billion U.S. dollars with a minumum of 2.46 billion U.S. dollars in 1960 and a maximum of 295.5 billion U.S. dollars in 2017.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for India from 1960 to 2021.
+The average value for India during that period was 75.56 billion U.S. dollars with a minimum of 2.43 billion U.S. dollars in 1960 and a maximum of 360.49 billion U.S. dollars in 2021.

 Definition: General government final consumption expenditure (formerly general government consumption) includes all government current expenditures for purchases of goods and services (including compensation of employees).
 It also includes most expenditures on national defense and security, but excludes government military expenditures that are part of government capital formation.
 Data are in current U.S. dollars.